 Bob Levine is a founder of Levine Plotkin & Menin, LLP.
 He stepped down from the firm’s daily practice in 2014, but he continues to advise the firm and its clients on literary projects and other matters on a case-by-case basis.

-Mr. Levine’s practice spans over 35 years, and he has represented clients in virtually all major areas of the media/entertainment industry.
-He has particular expertise in the publishing industry, where he acts both as an attorney and a literary agent for many celebrated authors and provides strategic counseling on the development, purchase and sale of literary and magazine properties.
-He also negotiates employment agreements for prominent media figures, many of whom have been clients of the firm for more than a decade.
+Bob’s practice has spanned over forty years, and he has represented clients in virtually all major areas of the media/entertainment industry.
+He has particular expertise in the publishing industry, where he has acted both as an attorney and as a literary agent for many celebrated authors, and has provided strategic counseling on the development, purchase and sale of literary and magazine properties.
+He has also negotiated employment agreements for prominent media figures, many of whom have been clients of the firm for many years.

-Mr. Levine possesses an in-depth expertise in the film and television industry and produced the motion picture That Championship Season, based upon the Pulitzer Prize-winning play.
+Bob possesses an in-depth expertise of the film and television industry.
+He produced the motion picture That Championship Season, based upon the Pulitzer Prize-winning play.

-His practice is characterized by a humanistic approach to business and professional relationships.
+His practice has been characterized by a humanistic approach to business and professional relationships.

-- Named “New York Super Lawyer” in Entertainment and Sports, Intellectual Property, by “Law and Politics” (2010)
+- Named “New York Super Lawyer” in Entertainment and Sports, Intellectual Property, by Super Lawyers magazine

 - Highest “AV” Professional Rating, Martindale-Hubbell Law Directory